 The Sheridan Center promotes evidence-based teaching to create an inclusive environment where all learners can succeed.
 To encourage innovation and interdisciplinary collaboration, we cultivate dynamic partnerships with all members of Brown's teaching and learning communities.
 The Center advances effective liberal learning, encourages ongoing professional development, and fosters reflective teaching and learning.
 To learn more about the Center, please see our website: brown.edu/sheridan.
-To subscribe to our bi-monthly newsletter, please see: brown.edu/sheridan.
+To subscribe to our bi-monthly newsletter, please see: brown.edu/sheridan/newsletter

 Major initiatives of the Sheridan Center include:

-- Writing, academic tutoring, and English language learning expertise to offer direct support to students and to develop peer fellows and tutors, as well as faculty and department practices to help all students succeed as learners and communicators.
+- Writing, academic tutoring, and English language expertise to offer direct support to students, develop peer fellows and tutors, and promote faculty and department practices to help all students succeed as learners and communicators.

-- Interdisciplinary learning communities, such as certificates on reflective teaching and course design, a Junior Faculty Fellows program, dissertation writing groups, and writing and problem solving course design institutes.
+- Interdisciplinary learning communities, such as certificates on reflective teaching and course design, a Junior Faculty Fellows program, dissertation writing groups, and course design institutes on writing, problem solving and research.